 Key Pen Parks purchased this 39-acre property in June 2012.
 It was procured with Key Pen Parks capital and a matching grant from the State of Washington Recreation and Conservation Office.

 In 2014 and 2015, public workshops were held to discuss the community’s desired features.
 Robert Droll, a landscape architect specializing in park design, worked with the community to create three conceptual designs which were presented to the public in late 2014.
-Public feedback on those concepts was then analyzed and a final design concept unveiled to the public in March 2015, Concept E-1.
+Public feedback on those concepts was then analyzed and a final design concept unveiled to the public in March 2015.

-On April 13, 2015 the park district's board of commissioners voted to approve the adoption of Concept E-1 as the master plan for Gateway Park.
-Concept E includes sports fields, playground, restrooms, a splash pad, amphitheater and more.
-It’s proximity to 360 Trails will allow for a trail head from Gateway Park.
+On April 13, 2015 the park district's board of commissioners voted to approve the adoption the design concept as the master plan for Gateway Park.
+It includes sports fields, playground, restrooms, a splash pad, amphitheater and more.
+It’s proximity to 360 Trails will allows for a trail head from Gateway Park.
 Construction of all the features will take place as funds allow.